Three on a Match (game show)

 Three on a Match is an American television game show created by Bob Stewart that ran on NBC from August 2, 1971 to June 28, 1974 on its daytime schedule.
 The host was Bill Cullen and Don Pardo served as announcer on most episodes, with Bob Clayton and NBC staffers Wayne Howell and Roger Tuttle substituting at times.

 The series was produced at NBC's Rockefeller Center in New York City.
 The program's title is wordplay on the superstition of the same name.

 Game play

 Three contestants competed to determine who could answer the most true-or-false questions in one of three categories.
-After Cullen announced the categories, each contestant secretly bid on the number of questions he/she wanted to answer.
+After Cullen announced the categories, each contestant secretly bid on the number of questions he/she wanted to answer, from one to four.
 The outcome was determined as follows: